The Cost of Working Together

 The “Bill Problem” as Transaction Cost Failure

 Bill identifies a cross-functional problem that would create significant business value.
-He realizes improving customer onboarding needs to be imporved.
+He realizes improving customer onboarding needs to be improved.
 Solving it requires cooperation from teams that don’t have customer onboarding in their performance metrics.
 Product gets measured on feature rollout.
 Sales gets measured on deals closed.
 Customer success gets measured on support ticket resolution.
 None gets measured on onboarding quality.

-Without pricing systems, cooperation becomes irrational from each department’s perspective.
+Without pricing mechanisms, cooperation becomes irrational from each department’s perspective.
 Product loses time rolling out new features by helping with onboarding.
 Sales loses time that could close more deals.
 Customer success takes time from support tickets.
 Each is incentivized to optimize for their individual metrics.
 As a result, the problem goes unfixed and the business loses value.

+Traditional solutions struggle to solve this.
 Appeals to “teamwork” ignore the reality that people respond to incentives, not intentions.
 Formal processes add bureaucratic costs without solving the incentive problem.
 Often organizations create unclear ownership that increases transaction costs rather than reducing them.

 Shared project budgets where all functions have authority